oldmoe/litestack/README.md

 > ![litedb](https://github.com/oldmoe/litestack/blob/master/assets/litedb_logo_teal.png?raw=true)

 litedb is a wrapper around SQLite3, offering a better default configuration that is tuned for concurrency and performance.
-Out of the box, litedb works seamlessly between multiple processes without database locking errors. lite db can be used in multiple ways, including:
+Out of the box, litedb works seamlessly between multiple processes without database locking errors. litedb can be used in multiple ways, including:

 #### Direct litedb usage